AA-CubeSat-Team/soci_img/README.md

 ```

 ## Possibly Asked Questions(PAQ)
 I keep receiving 'Incomplete Command' Error from the IMG system.
 Why is this?
 > The IMG system expects all commands to be two bytes, and will throw an error if only one received.
 > This can also happen if there was too much delay between the bytes sent to the IMG system.
 > If your system limitations prohibits you from sending the bytes faster, talk to the IMG team.

 I received "Invalid Command" error from the IMG system.
 Why is this?
 > You sent a <Command> bytes that was not in range of 0x00 and 0x09, inclusive
 > Remember, <Command> byte is the first byte that you send to the IMG system

+I received "File Not Found" error from the IMG system.
+Why is this?
+> You tried to get the data or the size of the data from a <Slot> that does not yet hold data
+> Remember to use the 'Take Picture' at that slot first.

 ## Analysis
 Here, we analyze different aspects of the system for better usage of the system.